About the Milwaukee Irish Fest Summer School

 Walk-in registrations will be accepted prior to the first class, based on class availability.

-If students cancel a registration, they will receive a full refund MINUS a 10% administrative fee.
+If students cancel a registration before July 31, 2022, you will receive a full refund MINUS a 10% administrative fee.
+No refunds will be issued for cancellations after July 31, 2022.
 In the event that Irish Fest Summer School must cancel a class, all money will be refunded.

 Fáilte Desk Hours